2901-9007

 What Should I Look for With Regard to Energy Efficiency in a New Clothes Washer?

-Beginning January 1, 2007, all ENERGY STAR® residential clothes washers must meet the minimum Modified Energy Factor (MEF) of 1.72 for ENERGY STAR® models.
-The MEF measures the energy used during the washing process, including machine energy, water heating energy, and dryer energy.
-Higher the MEF corresponds to more efficient clothes washer.
+All ENERGY STAR® residential clothes washers must meet the minimum Integrated Modified Energy Factor (IMEF) of 2.06 for ENERGY STAR® models.
+The IMEF measures the energy used during the washing process, including machine energy, water heating energy, and dryer energy.
+Higher the IMEF corresponds to more efficient clothes washer.

-In addition, new ENERGY STAR® models have a maximum Water Factor (WF) of 8.0.
-The WF measures the gallons of water used per cycle per cubic foot (for example, a 3.0 cubic foot washer using 27 gallons per cycle has a water factor of 9.0).
-The lower the WF, the less water the machine uses.
+In addition, new ENERGY STAR® models have a maximum Integrated Water Factor (IWF) of 4.3.
+The IWF measures the gallons of water used per cycle per cubic foot (for example, a 3.0 cubic foot washer using 27 gallons per cycle has a water factor of 9.0).
+The lower the IWF, the less water the machine uses.

 What Should I Look for With Regard to Energy Efficiency in a New Clothes Dryer?